andymikulski/andymikulski.github.io/dev/_posts/projects/serenity-forge/2018-8-20-serenity-forge-foliage.md

 ##### Grass

-Grass placement operates similar to tree placement, though requires a bit of mesh combining in order to achieve stable framerates.
-Each chunk's grass blades are combined into a single mesh after being placed, which allows us to display many thousand blades of grass without a noticable drop in FPS.
+Grass placement operates similar to tree placement, though requires a bit of mesh combining in order to achieve stable frame rates.
+Each chunk's grass blades are combined into a single mesh after being placed, which allows us to display many thousand blades of grass without a noticeable drop in FPS.

 <video src="https://i.imgur.com/ZNjLrRY.mp4" loop controls ></video>
 <label>Way more grass than we need.
 This was an earlier test to see how many blades we could render before hitting performance issues.
 On PC, it clocked in around 300k+ individual blades.
 On Switch, it was... far fewer.</label>

 ![Shadowed grass](https://i.imgur.com/3eSgyTK.jpg)
 <label>Grass with altered mesh sizes and shadows!
 Looks neat, but costs a lot of frames on the Switch.
-You can also notice some anamolies in the grass which were later corrected.</label>
+You can also notice some anomalies in the grass which were later corrected.</label>

 Perlin noise drives a majority of the 'real-world' grass placement, as well as general scaling of grass (blades near the edge of a patch of grass will be shorter than in the center).
 For the most part, each section maybe has about ~10k blades of grass at any given time, so filtering via noise values has been great for performance.